facebook/react-native-website/website/versioned_docs/version-0.63/scrollview.md

 ### `alwaysBounceVertical`

 When true, the scroll view bounces vertically when it reaches the end even if the content is smaller than the scroll view itself.
-The default value is false when `horizontal={true}` and true otherwise.
+The default value is false when `vertical={true}` and true otherwise.

 | Type | Required | Platform |
 | ---- | -------- | -------- |